Top 12 Best Practices in Dashboard Software

 Present your report in a pyramid structure to match the management structure.
 As you go up the ladder, remove the unnecessary information to avoid information overload and failure to take responsibility by the lower level managers.

-- Arrive on what type of dashboards – strategic, analytical, operational, and have the KPI based on that:
+Dashboard Software Best Practices 4 - Arrive on what type of dashboards – strategic, analytical, operational, and have the KPI based on that

 Ideally, you should have a small number of KPIs for the different functions of your dashboard.
 What is the message you want to relay to your strategic, operational or analytical team?
 The KPIs that you settle for should be able to answer the following three questions;